ds-lab/EsophagusVisualization/manual/installation.md

 Run `EsophagusVisualizationSetup.exe` and follow the installation instructions.

 **Note**: You might need to temporarily disable your antivirus software during the installation process.
-Afterwards, add EsophagusVisualization to your antivirus whitelist.
+Afterward, add EsophagusVisualization to your antivirus whitelist.

 ## Create Backups of the Database